Eamon Dee

 Eamon Dee was an Irish Sinn Féin politician.
-He was elected unopposed as a Sinn Féin Teachta Dála (TD) to the 2nd Dáil at the 1921 elections for the Waterford–Tipperary East constituency.
+He was elected unopposed as a Sinn Féin Teachta Dála (TD) to the Second Dáil at the 1921 elections for the Waterford–Tipperary East constituency.
 He opposed the Anglo-Irish Treaty and voted against it.

-He stood as an anti-Treaty Sinn Féin candidate (with Vincent White, Cathal Brugha and Séumas Robinson for Waterford-East Tipperary at the 1922 general election but was not elected.
+He stood as an anti-Treaty Sinn Féin candidate (with Vincent White, Cathal Brugha and Séumas Robinson for Waterford–Tipperary East at the 1922 general election but was not elected.